 Music streaming has comfortably replaced direct sales.
 For a reasonable fixed amount of money every month, consumers now enjoy uninterrupted music services.
-All major music platforms now offer some sort of streaming model.
+All major music platforms now (Tesla may surprisingly join this list) offer some sort of streaming model.
 Let’s talk about the top 3 global names – Google Play Music, Spotify and Apple Music.

 Google Play Music is Google’s music and podcast streaming service, and an online music locker.
 Google launched it back in 2011.
 Play Music allows users to store and stream up to 50,000 songs of their own upload via the cloud, with each song allowed to be up to a whopping 300 MB.